dnguyen800/dnguyen800.github.io/_posts/2019-11-28-smart-remotes.md

 Devices like fans, air conditioners, and older media devices are operable only through physical buttons or remote.
 While somewhat elegant solutions exist to physical push buttons remotely (see [Switchbot](https://www.switch-bot.com/)), a better solution exists for remote-controlled devices: smart remotes.
 It functions like a universal remote hub but the addition of Wi-Fi allows for remote control of the hub and remotes using smartphone apps, voice control and Home Assistant, as well as the ability to access an online database of remote codes.
 The remote database is especially useful if you no longer have the original remote to learn commands from.

 It is unfortunate that a smart remote cannot compare against a real smart media device that can report its current state (on/off, input) to Home Assistant.
-A smart remote doesn't know if a TV is already powered on or what its current input is.
-That information is necessary for useful automations, though there are workarounds.
-The smart remote may just be a glorified universal remote, but it is still a useful an inexpensive way to add more control to your smart home.
+A smart remote doesn't know if a TV is already powered on or the current video input.
+That information is necessary for useful automations, though there are workarounds (explained later).
+The smart remote may be a glorified universal remote, but it is still a useful an inexpensive way to add more control to your smart home.

 If you're thinking about what items can be controlled with a smart remote, here are some examples: